dongbaoq/dongbaoq.github.io/_pages/about.md

   - /about.html
 ---

 I am student of the Seoul national university major in statistics and mathematics.
-Currently, I am interested in Algebraic Topology and Manifold theory.
-Manifolds have special topological aspects.
-Popular example is the famous Poncare duality.
-Also, while seeking differential objects on smooth manifolds, topological properties came out.
-I am interested in these connections.
+Here is the milestone on my interest in mathematics and statistics.

+At the year 2022, I had a shallow interest on mathematical optimization and deep neural networks.
+The next year 2023, I changed my interest to analysis.
+I learned basic knowledge about fourier analsys, complex analysis and real analysis by reading Stein & Shakarchi's books.
+My interest continued to 2024, and studied probability theory.
+While doing this, I found topology is quite attractive field.
+So since 2025, I am focused on studying topology and geometry.

+## Structure of the Blog

+### Book Review

+Here, I summarized important theorems and intuition of the book.
+Here is the list of posts:

+- Allen Hatcher, Algebraic Topology (2002)
+- 이인석, 선형대수와 군 (Linear Algebra and Group) (2015)
+- James Munkres, Topology (2014)
+- John M. Lee, Introduction to smooth manifolds (2002)
+- John M. Lee, Introduction to riemannian manifolds (2018)
+- John W. Milnor, Topology from the differentiable viewpoint (1997)